6.7930[6.871]/HST.956: Machine Learning for Healthcare

 Course description

 Introduces students to machine learning in healthcare, including the nature of clinical data and the use of machine learning for risk stratification, disease progression modeling, precision medicine, diagnosis, subtype discovery, and improving clinical workflows.
-Topics include causality, interpretability, algorithmic fairness, time-series analysis, graphical models, deep learning and transfer learning.
+Topics include large language models, causality, interpretability, algorithmic fairness, time-series analysis, graphical models, deep learning, transfer learning, genomics, and computational biology.
 Guest lectures by clinicians from the Boston area and course projects with real clinical data emphasize subtleties of working with clinical data and translating machine learning into clinical practice.

 Schedule

-The schedule for classes is under significant revision throughout the semester.
+The schedule for classes is under revision and is still in draft form.

 Class Date Lecture & Materials Assignments